Acribbs/tRNAnalysis/docs/getting_started/Examples.rst

  * a single end fastq file - if you have paired end data we recommend flashing the reads together to make a single file or only using the first read of your paired end data.
  * a bowtie indexed genome
- * ensembl gtf: we recomend that you download out gtf files that have been sanitised for out pipeline `here <https://www.cgat.org/downloads/public/adam/data_trnanalysis/>`_.
+ * ensembl gtf: we recommend that you download out gtf files that have been sanitised for out pipeline `here <https://www.cgat.org/downloads/public/adam/data_trnanalysis/>`_.

 **Optionally** to make the pipeline run faster you can also use a downloaded tRNAscan-SE output.
 The most time consuming part of the pipeline is running tScan-SE to identify tRNAs across the genome.